philbull/pycola3/README.md

    Cosmology and Astroparticle Physics, 06, 036
    (2013), [arXiv:1301.0322](http://arxiv.org/abs/arXiv:1301.0322)

-2. Extending the N-body Comoving Lagrangian Acceleration Method to the Spatial Domain, S. Tassev, D.
+2. sCOLA: The N-body COLA Method Extended to the Spatial Domain, S. Tassev, D.
-   J. Eisenstein, B. D. Wandelt, M. Zaldarriaga, (2014)
+   J. Eisenstein, B. D. Wandelt, M. Zaldarriaga, (2015)

 If you use pyCOLA or the COLA method in the spatial and/or time domains for scientific work, we kindly ask you to reference the papers above.